 460.3.4 Asphalt Plant Inspector’s Worksheet (APIW) and Pay Factor Worksheet

 The Asphalt Plant Inspector’s Worksheet serves as a daily report and will be prepared each day the plant produces mix for MoDOT projects.
 A separate report will be prepared for each mix produced.
-A detailed description of the APIW and Pay Factor Worksheets can be found in the SiteManager Quick Reference Guide in Lotus Notes.
+A detailed description of the APIW and Pay Factor Worksheets can be found in the AWP Quick Reference Guide.
 Reports will be downloaded in a timely manner.

 400.3.5 Plant Diaries